Dr Coco Newton

 Tell us a little about yourself:

-I’m a third year PhD student at the University of Cambridge, supervised by Professors Li Su, John O’Brien and Dr Dennis Chan (now at UCL).
+I’m a third year PhD student (Now Completed) at the University of Cambridge (Now at UCL), supervised by Professors Li Su, John O’Brien and Dr Dennis Chan (now at UCL).
 I have a BSc in Biomedical Science from King’s College London and worked previously at UCL as a research assistant.
 I’ve worked with the dementia gaming app and citizen science project Sea Hero Quest, and was also part of the Centric Lab, a neuroscience research lab aiming to make urban design healthier for at-risk communities.
 At Cambridge, my PhD work investigates novel cognitive outcome measures for preclinical stages of Alzheimer’s disease using immersive virtual reality tests of navigation.

 Tell us a fun fact about yourself: